oskarhane/actus/README.md

 Have a look at [packages/core/src/selection-machine.ts](packages/core/src/selection-machine.ts) to see the machine and its services / actions / guards implementations.

-Here's a visaulization of the machine:
+Here's a visualization of the machine:
 ![vis](packages/core/images/vis.png)